-Like our other FORUMs, this event served as both a hiring conference and a professional development and leadership symposium.
-The goal was twofold: to help those from underrepresented groups and their allies find their best-match jobs, and to enable conversation, networking, and action around how educators can work together to include, empower, and inspire one another.
-For the first time, FORUM/Diversity took place over two days, which allowed for even more time for schools and candidates to interview and more time dedicated to professional development.
+Like our other FORUMs, this event serves as both a hiring conference and a professional development and leadership symposium.
+The goal of FORUM/Diversity is twofold: to help those from underrepresented groups and their allies find their best-match jobs, and to enable conversation, networking, and action around how educators can work together to include, empower, and inspire one another.

-Our event also featured professional development opportunities in the form of panel discussions facilitated by a slate of diversity practitioners from the independent school and greater educational community.
-Attendees were given the opportunity to network with one another, share best practices, and find inspiration from the stories shared and lessons learned in each session.
+Our event also features professional development opportunities in the form of panel discussions facilitated by a slate of diversity practitioners from the independent school and greater educational community.
+Attendees are given the opportunity to network with one another, share best practices, and find inspiration from the stories shared and lessons learned in each session.

 FORUM/Diversity: CS&A’s Commitment to Diversity and Inclusion